 For the translation segments of the course, participants were given a small amount of J>E translation homework, which was anonymized and compiled into a single document distributed back to participants.
 The combined homework was reviewed sentence-by-sentence as a group, discussing the advantages and disadvantages of the various submitted translations from both translation and US legal perspectives.

-James, a US patent agent who joined ibip Japan kk after previously working as a patent examiner for the USPTO, lead the patent law portion of the course.
+James, a US patent agent who previously worked as a patent examiner for the USPTO, lead the patent law portion of the course.
 His specialism is in electrical engineering, and in particular in electric and magnetic measuring and testing.

 Ian, the Managing Director of ibip Japan, lead the patent translation portion of the course.
 Ian has a background in manufacturing and technical consulting and over ten years of patent translation and patent translation training experience.